 How to carry your New Year’s resolution through to the end of the year

 On your first day in the gym, it’s probably a little hard, but you’re typically excited.
 Your main focus is on the future and how awesome you’ll feel once you’re in shape.
 After a few weeks of working out, it’s easy to lose sight of the bigger end goal.

 When developing SMART goals, each one should be tied to a larger achievement you deeply care about.
 Working out 3 times per week isn’t about doing cardio, it’s about getting in better shape so you can live longer for your loved ones.
 Working toward that new promotion isn’t all about the title change, it’s about being about to put extra money away each month and finally take that well-deserved vacation.

-If you need to, make a reminder for yourself about what each of your 2021 New Year’s resolutions are really about.
+If you need to, make a reminder for yourself about what each of your New Year’s resolutions is really about.
 Toss a picture of your dream vacation spot on your work monitor or a picture of your family in your gym locker.
 When you’re sweating it out in cardio, it will be easier to push through envisioning that larger goal for yourself.

 Another way to keep yourself on track is by involving an accountability partner.
 Ask a trusted friend to check up regularly on whether or not you’re keeping pace with your goals.
 Share with them what you’re working towards and ask your friend to remind you of the bigger picture anytime you fall off track.